Vietnam Veterans & Veterans Motorcycle Club

 In February 1990 the Vietnam Veterans Riders Association Motorcycle Club (VVRAMCC) was formed in NSW.
 The Club quickly recruited members and developed a strong following in Victoria, NSW and QLD; however as an MC it lacked credibility within the 1% subculture and its aim as an organisation for Vietnam Veterans were just as unclear.
 Membership was easily obtained by mail, there were no attempts to verify the service background of applicants, nor were members expected to make any permanent commitment to the association.
 In the eyes of many Veterans its membership and principles were suspect.
 The uncertain identify of the VVRAMCC coupled with the vague feelings of 'betrayal' prompted members in QLD to establish the VVMCC as an independent organisation with a new identify and more decisive goals.
 On Long Tan Day, Saturday 18 August 1990, the VVMCC formally emerged in Brisbane at a ceremony held at the Vietnam Memorial in ANZAC Square, while another branch was formed at Broadford, Victoria in December 1990.

 One problem in the early years of the Club was the presence of 'Bog Vets'; men who had become patch wearing members but had never served in Vietnam.
 They were asked to leave and their dishonesty and betrayal was intolerable.
 The military records of all new members are now carefully checked and ratified.
+Note: There is a period of indeterminate length during which a commitment of a nominee is tested; however, there are no acts of initiation, the Veterans have a tacit approval from the start of there association with the club, but nominees are still required to prove themselves in the context of the group... in a broader sense, as they have already been tested under fire long before they were associated with the motorcycle club.
+They are a group of men that have served there country in operational theatres; thus, their worth is already known to the club...tests of courage and ritual baptisms are therefore unnecessary.

 In December 1990 an advertisement was placed in a Melbourne newspaper seeking those Vietnam Veterans who were also motorcycle riders and who would be interested in starting a motorcycle club.
 A meeting of ex-serving Vietnam Veterans met at the Broadford Hotel in Victoria and proposed the formation of a Club called the VVMCC.
 At the beginning of 1991 a seperate group of men met at Pakenham on the southern outskirts of Melbourne with the same goal in mind.
 These two groups merged soon after to form the Victorian Chapter of the VVMCC.
 Chapters formed in other states and by 1992, the Club had replaced the VVRAMCC with VVMCC and could almost call itself a national organisation.